bobdavies2000/OpenCVB/README.md

 The key to remember is that getting one example to work gets all the examples to work.

-The first step is to download OpenCVB from GitHub:
+The first step is to clone the OpenCVB repository in GitHub:

 1.  <https://github.com/bobdavies2000/OpenCVB>